 Meanwhile, the Occupational Health and Safety Administration (OSHA) has what they refer to as the “Action Level” (or AL), set at 85 dbA.
 Any sound approaching the AL can be considered potentially dangerous — and that’s when employers and employees in the U.S. are required to act and safeguard their ears.

 There are countless easy-to-use noise-measuring devices available today, including an app from NIOSH.
-To determine the noise levels (i.e., decibels) in your particular environment — shop around.
+To determine the noise levels (i.e., decibels) in your particular environment, check out these tools to ensure you have the data you need to remain protected.

 Determining Your HPD’s Noise Reduction Rating